PIGMENTATION, AGE SPOTS REMOVAL AND MELASMA TREATMENT

 How many treatments are necessary?

 Normally you will need a course of 3-5 treatments.
 Treatment is conducted every 4-6 weeks, depending on the area treated and the skin sensitivity.

 Treatments can take as little as 10 min to an hour, depending on the size of the treated area.

-If you were diagnosed with Melasma you may consider having a course of 20-35% Glycolic Peels or Ultrasonic Deep Skin Cleansing followed by Professional Skin Care Products.
+If you were diagnosed with Melasma you may consider having a course of 20-50% Glycolic Peels, PRP (platelets reach plasma), Ultrasonic Deep Skin or their combination.
 IPL treatments are not recommended for people suffering with Melasma.
 It may improve the appearance of pigmentation for a little while but it will come back and might be even darker and more difficult to treat with appropriate for this condition treatments.

 We recommend following procedures to improve appearance of Melasma: